voletiswaroop/voletiswaroop/README.md

 - 👯 I’m looking to collaborate on any Javascript or ReactJs projects

-- 📫 How to reach me: http://swaroopvoleti.me/
+- 📫 How to reach me: https://voletiswaroop.github.io/

-- ⚡ Fun fact: I like to play with Javascript and ReactJs
+- ⚡ Fun fact: I like to play with Javascript & ReactJs